pragipmr/server/Instructions/Labs/LAB_03_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 1. On SEA-CL1, start Microsoft Edge, navigate to the [Azure portal](https://portal.azure.com), and sign in by using credentials of a user account with the Owner role in the subscription you'll be using in this lab.
 1. In the Azure portal, open a PowerShell session in the **Cloud Shell** blade.
 1. Upload the file **M03-lab-sub_template.json** , which can be found at C:\Labfiles\Mod03 into the Cloud Shell home directory.
-1. From the Cloud Shell blade, run the following to create a resource group that will contain resources you provision in this lab (replace the `<Azure region>` placeholder with the name of the Azure region that is available in your subscription and which is closest to the location of your lab computer):
+1. From the Cloud Shell blade, run the following to create a resource group that will contain resources you provision in this lab Replace the `<Azure region>` placeholder with *eastus*:

    ```pwsh
    $location = '<Azure region>'